 - Expresses intense dread

-- The patient will express fears and demonstrate coping techniques that will help reduce fear
+- Patient will express fears and demonstrate coping techniques that will help reduce fear.

 1. Assess the source of fear.